 - Remove the nuts from the oven and gently shake the sheet pan in order to toast as much of the nut surfaces as possible.
-When the nuts are a golden brown remove them from the oven.
+When the nuts are golden-brown remove them from the oven.

 - In a small skillet, melt the butter and brown it slightly.
 Remove from heat.
-Add the rosemary, brown sugar.
+Add the rosemary and brown sugar.
 Stir until sugar dissolves.